0x80240439 is an error code many users encounter when using the Windows operating system.

 - First, you should bring the search box up.
 After that, you can enter the text “command prompt” and run it with administrator privileges.
-To do that, you can perform a right-click on the command prompt icon on the search results.
-Then, choose the option labeled “Run as Administrator” from the menu that pops up.
+You can right-click the command prompt icon on the search results to do that.
+Then, choose the option labeled “Run as Administrator” from the menu.

 - Now, you should enter the following command in the command-line interface to proceed.